 Sellers was an entrepreneur in many businesses particularly in the oil and gas sector, and in aviation-related industries.
 He founded TransAir and Bailey Selburne Oil & Gas.
 With Ernest H. Moncrieff and C. Gordon Smith, he founded Standard Aero Engine Limited.
 From 1963 to 1972, he was President and Chief Executive Officer of Federal Grain Limited (later Federal Industries Limited).
 He served over 20 years as a director of the Bank of Montreal.
 At the time of his death, he was President of Sellers-Dickson Securities Limited, and a director of Royal Trust for the Prairie region.

-He and wife Margaret Anne Aikins, daughter of G. H. Aikins, had three children: David Henry Aikins Sellers, Anne Sellers, and Joan Sellers.
+On 26 September 1935, he married Margaret Anne Aikins at Grace United Church and they had three children: David Henry Aikins Sellers, Anne Sellers, and Joan Sellers.
 He served as Chairman of the United Appeal and President of the St. John’s Ambulance Association.
 He served on the Centennial Citizens Campaign of the Manitoba Centennial Corporation, an active worker in the Anglican church, and a member of the Board of the Winnipeg General Hospital.
 His hobbies included fishing, hunting, and skiing.
 He was a member of the Lakewood Country Club.
 When Governor General Viscount Alexander visited Winnipeg in 1950 to review relief efforts during a devastating flood, Sellers served as his Aide-de-Camp.
 In 1970, his community service was recognized by a Manitoba Centennial Medal from the Manitoba Historical Society.

-He was a brother-in-law of judge R. B. Dickson.
+He was a brother-in-law of judge Robert George Brian Dickson.

 Birth registration, Manitoba Vital Statistics.